awdemos/awdemos/README.md

 - [Go](https://golang.org/) - An open source programming language that makes it easy to build simple, reliable, and efficient software.
 - [Bash](https://www.gnu.org/software/bash/) - GNU Project's shell and command language.
 - [TypeScript](https://www.typescriptlang.org/) - A superset of JavaScript that compiles to clean JavaScript output.
 - [Rust CLI's](https://www.rust-lang.org/what/cli) - Building command line tools with Rust.
+Rust is my favorite language by a mile right now.
 - [Python](https://www.python.org/) - A programming language that lets you work quickly and integrate systems more effectively.

 ## Security and Privacy
-- [Chainguard](https://chainguard.dev/) - Solutions for securing your software supply chain.
+- [Chainguard](https://chainguard.dev/) - Solutions for securing Docker images.
 - [GrapheneOS](https://grapheneos.org/) - A privacy and security-focused Android distribution.
 - [NitroPC](https://www.nitrokey.com/news/2021/introducing-nitro-pc) - A secure and open-source mini PC with open source BIOS.
 - [Learn LLMs and DevSecOps](https://github.com/jedi4ever/learning-llms-and-genai-for-dev-sec-ops) - DevSecOps issues or LLMS.